 You’re Not Too Old To Start a Business

 Being 40+ is indeed great when it comes to starting your own business.
 Founders may try to achieve Invention — as in (higher achievement/materialization) products of imagination (Merriam Webster).
 But what actually is happening is a disruption.
-An industry with new technology – a humbler version of invention.
+An industry with new technology – a humbler version of the invention.
 Or simply put an incremental development – by placing the use of technological development at the service of an existing industry.

 For the younger founder, there are advantages of youth in technology and innovation.
 It is argued that they are cognitively sharper, less distracted by family or other responsibilities.
 The idea is the more youthful you are the more capable you are of transformative ideas.
 This resonates with Max Planck’s Principle, whereby younger people may be less beholden to existing paradigms of thought and practice (Planck 1949; Dietrich and Srinivasan 2007, Weinberg 2007).

 However, more senior founders have significant advantages when it comes to access to social capital (network) and financial capital.
 Moreover, they also have great pragmatism.
 Younger people certainly lack a notion of empathy and knowing what customers actually want (you get this with time).
 Undoubtedly, they lack experience in running companies efficiently.
 This includes the effective management of operations, marketing/sales, finance, human resources, and culture.
-Above all, they lack the sectorial experience.
+Above all, they lack sectorial experience.
 Put it this way, would you rather have a junior or a senior running your business?

 Younger founders -> More exposed to tech in general.
 Hence the name “Digital natives”.

 Older Founders -> More accrued exposure to their sector, managerial techniques and.. increasing exposure to new tech.